Full 2014 Nissan Rogue Review

 One of our criticisms of last year's Rogue concerned its modest 59.7-cubic-foot cargo capacity.
 The 2014 Rogue can swallow a class-competitive 70 cubes, and an innovative "Divide-N-Hide" configurable rear storage system is available.
 We also noted that the second-row seat didn't slide or recline in earlier Nissan Rogues, but this year it does both, with a useful 40/20/40-split configuration thrown in for good measure.
 Even better, Nissan added an optional third-row seat, a particularly shrewd move given that the Toyota RAV4 no longer offers one.
 Remarkably, all of this was accomplished without major increases to the Rogue's overall size or weight.

 Under the hood of the 2014 Rogue, things are more familiar.
-Nissan's compact crossover carries on with a 2.5-liter four-cylinder engine (generating 170 horsepower) and a continuously variable transmission (CVT).
-This powertrain still leaves something to be desired in the refinement department, as the CVT exacerbates the engine's noisy nature at high rpm.
-However, with a 28 mpg combined EPA estimate even with all-wheel drive, the Rogue is one of the most frugal non-hybrid small crossovers you can buy.
+Nissan's compact crossover carries on with a 2.5-liter four-cylinder engine (generating 170 horsepower) and a revised continuously variable transmission (CVT).
+This powertrain manages to provide satisfactory performance along with excellent fuel economy.
+With a 28 mpg combined EPA estimate even with all-wheel drive, the Rogue is one of the most frugal non-hybrid small crossovers you can buy.

 Here's the genius of the redesigned Nissan Rogue, though: It may not be the best at everything, but its broader range of talents seems destined to draw more interest than ever before.
 Most compact-crossover shoppers will want to give the 2014 Rogue a look.

 The 2014 Nissan Rogue is a compact crossover offered in three trim levels: S, SV and SL.
 Two-row seating is standard, while a third-row seat is available on S and SV models.